Menu

 Safer Internet Day 2025.

 Last year the focus for Safer Internet Day was online scams and how to spot and report them.
 It was amazing to see in assembly how many children across the school had come into contact with online scams, whether this be through the games they play or the pop-ups that load on their webpages.
-Each key stage had a different activity to complete linked to this year' theme and to online safety.
+Each key stage had a different activity to complete linked to this year's theme and to online safety.

 Fledglings spoke about trusted adults at home, in school and within the community.
 KS1 classes sorted different information into personal and not personal and discussed which information was ok to share online.
 LKS2 classes became 'scam busters' and learnt the steps to spot a scam.
 UKS2 designed posters about scamming and phishing full of information with how to spot them.